spielhoelle/slides/data/webdev.md

 </div>

-# Mobile first
+## Mobile first

 - Browser usage <!-- .element: class="fragment" data-fragment-index="2" -->
 - What is a framework <!-- .element: class="fragment" data-fragment-index="3" -->
 - Mobile statistics <!-- .element: class="fragment" data-fragment-index="4" -->
-- Analytics google <!-- .element: class="fragment" data-fragment-index="5" -->
+- Google analytics <!-- .element: class="fragment" data-fragment-index="5" -->

-# Exercise:
+## Exercise:

-Check pages on mobile/tablet, see where the breakpoints are.
-See layout shifts and check which elements are not visible anymore.
+- Check pages on mobile/tablet, see where the breakpoints are.
-Do it for yourself
+- See layout shifts and check which elements are not visible anymore.

-# Languages
+## Languages

 <div class="d-flex">